Stone v. Graham: Aftermath

-In 2023, Texas Republican politician Phil King introduced SB 1515 of the 88th Session of the Texas Senate, which would require that the Ten Commandments be displayed in every classroom of every public school in Texas.
-The bill eventually lapsed in the State House when the session closed without voting it.
+In 2023, Texas state representative Phil King, a Republican, introduced SB 1515 of the 88th Session of the Texas Senate, which would require that the Ten Commandments be displayed in every classroom of every public school in Texas.
+The bill eventually lapsed in the State House when the session closed without voting on it.

 On June 19, 2024, Louisiana Governor Jeff Landry signed a bill into law that makes Louisiana the first state to mandate the Ten Commandments in every public school classroom, in a challenge to Stone.
 Hours after its signing, four civil liberties groups filed challenges against the law.
 On November 12, 2024, the law was blocked by U.S. District Court Judge John W. deGravelles who declared it "unconstitutional on its face."
-Louisiana Attorney General, Liz Murrill immediately announced an appeal.
+Louisiana Attorney General Liz Murrill immediately announced an appeal.
 On November 15, the United States Court of Appeals for the Fifth Circuit granted an emergency stay motion from the Louisiana state, limiting the ruling to the five parishes whose school boards were named as defendants in the case.
+On 20 February 2026 the 5th Circuit voted 12-6 that the challenge to the law was premature, reversing a June 2025 decision from a panel of three judges and allowing the law to go into effect.
+The ACLU of Louisiana vowed to continue pursuing legal ways to fight the law.

 On June 21, 2024, The Lieutenant Governor of Texas, Dan Patrick, stated that he would pass a similar bill requiring the Ten Commandments in schools in the next legislative session, known as Senate Bill 1515.
 He criticized Speaker of the Texas House of Representatives Dade Phelan for failing to put the bill to a vote on the floor in the last legislative session on Twitter.
 It was later passed in 2025 as Texas Senate Bill 10.
+Challenged in courts, the Fifth Circuit found this law to be constitutional on April 21, 2026, in a 9–8 decision, saying the law violated neither the Establishing Clause nor the Free Expression Clause.
+The court explicit said they were no longer bound by Stone due to the abandoment of the Lemon test in Kennedy v.
+Bremerton School District (2022).
+The ACLU of Texas said it anticipated appealing this ruling to the Supreme Court.

-On January 28 2025, The South Dakota Senate voted for a bill requiring public schools to display the Ten Commandments in every classroom.
+On January 28, 2025, The South Dakota Senate voted for a bill requiring public schools to display the Ten Commandments in every classroom.
 The bill goes to state House of Representatives.

 In Arkansas, a Ten Commandments law was signed into law by Governor Sarah Huckabee Sanders on April 14, 2025.

+In Alabama, a Ten Commandments law was signed into law by Governor Kay Ivey on April 11, 2026.